UditSinghParihar/Pathfinding_Simulator/README.md

 ## Build ##

-1. See how to compile sfml for your operating system [here](https://www.sfml-dev.org/tutorials/2.5/#getting-started)
+1. If you are using non-Linux OS, then see how to build SFML and compile programs for your Operating System [here](https://www.sfml-dev.org/tutorials/2.5/#getting-started)

 2. If you are using Ubuntu or other Linux distros, then for a quick compilation:
 	1. **Install sfml**: `sudo apt-get install libsfml-dev`